 MN Orchestra members in Wayzata

-Minnesota Orchestra Music Director Osmo Vanska said musicians must be in rehearsal by September 30 to be prepared for two highly anticipated concerts at Carnegie Hall in November.
-Vanska said he would resign by September 9 if the lockout has not ended.
+Minnesota Orchestra Music Director Osmo Vanska said Wednesday that musicians must be in rehearsals by September 30 to be prepared for two highly anticipated concerts at Carnegie Hall November 2 and 3.
+Vanska also said he would resign by September 9 if the lockout is not ended.

 (Copyright 2013 by KARE.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed. )